 Walk into any gym these days, be it a CrossFit box, Olympic Lifting gym, or even your standard Gold’s Gym, and you’ll see a variety of different weightlifting belts being used.

-For those new to lifting, you might wonder if you should be using a belt at all, while others who have been lifting for a few years now might be considering switching from velcro to leather.
+For those new to lifting, you might wonder if you should be using a belt at all, while others who have been lifting for a few years now might be considering switching from their more basic velcro to leather.

 Which belt is best?
 And do you even need a belt?